mahesh-panchal/NBIS_project_template/docs/Project_Report.md

 software will run the same regardless of the infrastructure, and isolate its software from the computational environment to ensure it works uniformly.
+- Conda Package Manager: Conda is used to provide a contained running environment for Nextflow.
+A shared environment is created for all members of the project to use.

 ## Results